chemerisuk/better-dom/README.md

 # better-dom [![Build Status](https://api.travis-ci.org/chemerisuk/better-dom.png?branch=master)](http://travis-ci.org/chemerisuk/better-dom)
 > Live extension playground

 jQuery knows a concept called “**live events**”.
 Using the idea of event delegation they enabled developers to handle existing and future elements.
-But there are a lot of cases when more flexibility is required.
-For example, delegated events fall short when the DOM needs to be mutated in order to initialize a widget.
-Therefore I'd like to introduce **live extensions**.
+But there are a lot of situations when more flexibility is required.
+To handle such cases I'd like to introduce **live extensions** and **better-dom** - a next-level library for working with the DOM.

-There is a section in the [Web Components](http://www.w3.org/TR/components-intro/) spec called “[Decorators](http://www.w3.org/TR/components-intro/#decorator-section)” which is trying to solve a similar problem.
-Currently it uses a markup-based implementation with a special syntax for attaching event listeners on child elements.
-But the concept is still an early draft:

-> Decorators, unlike other parts of Web Components, do not have a specification yet.

 [API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)

 ## Features
-* compact size (~27kb minified and ~6kb gzipped)
+* compact size (~26,5kb minified and ~5,8kb gzipped)
 * clean, minimalistic and standards-based (if possible) APIs
 * [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions)
 * [getter and setter](https://github.com/chemerisuk/better-dom/wiki/Getter-and-setter)